Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 As none of the tests are satisfied, the sale of the pasty is zero-rated.

 The retailer in example 1 decides to keep its pasties under heat lamps to slow the cooling process.
-In this example, Test 3 is met as the pasties are being kept hot after they have been cooked and the sale of the pasties is standard-rated.
+In this example, Test 3 is met as the pasties are being kept hot after they have been cooked and the sale of the pasties is standard-rated (or temporarily reduced rated).

 The retailer in example 1 decides to advertise its pasties as ‘hot’ rather than ‘freshly baked’.
-In this example, test 5 is met and so the sale of the pasties is standard-rated.
+In this example, test 5 is met and so the sale of the pasties is standard-rated (or temporarily reduced rated).

 A retailer bakes batches of fruit pies, tarts, cakes, buns and bread for sale throughout the day.
 None of these products are baked with the intention of: